trxharu/food-recommender/README.md

 ## Run some examples

 `examples` folder contains few images that can be used for testing.
-Open README for examples to know more.
+Open README for examples to know how to use.
 ***
 ## References
 1. Image Dataset provided by Kaggle - https://www.kaggle.com/iamsouravbanerjee/indian-food-images-dataset